- Temperature Rating

-Fitting Tip: For use with winter weight socks we recommend ordering 1-1.5 size up from your normal cycling shoes.
+Sizing Suggestion: For use with winter weight socks we recommend ordering 1-1.5 size up from your normal Lake Cycling shoe size.

 Heavy duty Mountain V outsole by Vibram